 Such a multi-dimensional approach requires everyone working at BOFA to take responsibility for their area of activity, thereby creating an ‘internal customer’ mindset that encourages collaborative working.

 In this way, everyone is interlinked inside the quality circle, actively thinking about how they can help their colleagues rather than working with a ‘silo’ mentality.
-The result of this ethos at BOFA is quicker resolution of any issues and a better experience for BOFA’s global customer base.
+The result of this ethos at BOFA is a quicker resolution of any issues and a better experience for BOFA’s global customer base.

-BOFA’s Quality Management System focuses on people, procedures, documentation and evidence to track performance on a business-wide basis.
+BOFA’s Quality Management System focuses on people, procedures, documentation, and evidence to track performance on a business-wide basis.

 "I think it’s more accurate to describe the QMS as a Business Management System because it covers every area of activity, from production management, product development and customer services through to HR, financial controls and training,"

-"It is by working collaboratively with our customers and suppliers, by developing staff competencies and by fostering creativity, empowerment and accountability that we can meet the very high quality standards that we set ourselves for our products and services."
+"It is by working collaboratively with our customers and suppliers, by developing staff competencies and by fostering creativity, empowerment and accountability that we can meet the very high-quality standards that we set ourselves for our products and services."

 "Ultimately, quality is measured by our customers’ experience and the satisfaction of our stakeholders.
 By listening to customers, we can learn from them to ensure that our product innovation not only gives them what they need but also perhaps some new functionality that they weren’t expecting but which adds significant value to them.
-At BOFA, when it comes to quality, we never say ‘job done’ – it’s a journey not a destination."
+At BOFA, when it comes to quality, we never say ‘job done’ – it’s a journey, not a destination."